kevinmcaleer/alvik_maze/QUICKSTART.md

 **Step 4:** Power On Alvik
 Run the main.py script on your Alvik.

-**Step 5:** Use rviz2
+**Step 5:** Visualize in Foxglove
-- rviz2 window should open
-- Click "2D Goal Pose" button
+- You'll see ROS2 topics appear in the left sidebar
+- Add visualization panels:
+  - "3D" panel for robot and map visualization
+  - "Raw Messages" panel for topic data
+  - "Image" panel for camera feeds (if available)
-- Click on map where you want robot to go
+- Click "Publish" to send navigation goals
-- Robot moves there automatically!

 ## Common Commands